The Word for World Is Forest by Ursula K. Le Guin (1972)

 Inventing a people

-For such a short allegorical polemic, it has a remarkable density of world-building.
+For such a short allegorical polemic, there is an extraordinary density of world-building.
 And it’s not merely decorative—it allows us to see the Athsheans as more than either subhuman “creechies” or passive, helpless victims.
 Le Guin constructs an anthropology that turns these weird aliens into a people.

 She does this in many ways, but I’ll point out three.